 Crosswalk lengths should be based on the extents of the intersection plus 20 feet of queueing length for pedestrians on either side of the intersection.

 Crosswalk widths should be 7.5 feet per direction to match the approximate 15-foot width of the full crosswalks on K Street.

+At intersections with a large number of pedestrians (e.g., K Street and Connecticut), crosswalk widths may be increased and overlapped to better replicate field conditions.

+Bicycle lanes

+The two-direction cycle track on the west side of 15th Street will be modeled using two 4.5-foot links, separated from the vehicle travel way by approximately 1 foot.

+The bi-directional bike lanes on 11th Street will be modeled using two 4.5 links—on the east and west side of 11th Street—directly neighboring the vehicle travel way.

 Signal Control

 Vehicle Signals